willbraun/openseat-app/README.md

 # Overview

-OpenSeat is an app designed to help you meet people in your area that share your interests.
-You can create events to do any activity you'd like with a small group.
+When I moved to Greenville, I was working remotely and it was tough to meet new people, so I was inspired to create a solution to connect people based on their unique interests.
+With OpenSeat, you can create events to do any activity you'd like with a small group.
 You can also search for and sign up for events that others have posted.

 Video demo -